If you're using a weighbridge for trade purposes, it must be approved by Trading Standards and comply with the below requirements.

 Examples of an Accredited Persons mark of verification

 Every weighbridge should be designed so that the operator, when positioned by the primary indicator, has a clear view of the load receptor.

-- deckplates must be bolted down and clear of the surrounds
+- deckplates must be bolted down and clear of the surrounds, and

-- pits must be regularly cleared of accumulated debris such as spillage of fertiliser.
+- pits should be cleared of accumulated debris such as spillage of fertiliser.

-Road weighbridges, and road or rail weighbridges, must not be used for trade unless they meet all these conditions:
+Road and rail weighbridges must not be used for trade unless they meet all the following conditions: